paulscherrerinstitute/ecmccfg/examples/test/festo/readme.md

 ethercat foe_write -m0 --position 10 paramPCK

 # Scalings

+## Increments

+In directory "inc"

+Scalings are set in the CIA part of festo software.
+Deafult scalings:
+*  Position : 1
+*  Velocity : 1

+##

+In directory "deg"

 Scalings are set in the CIA part of festo software.
 Deafult scalings:
 *  Position : 1E6
 *  Velocity : 1E3